-Tapawingo is excited to announce an expanding CIT Program in 2021.
-Grace Peak is the new building at CAMP-of-the-WOODS built in order to double the size of the program.
+Tapawingo expanded the CIT Program in 2021.
+A new building named Grace Peak was built at CAMP-of-the-WOODS in order to double the size of the program.
 CITs will continue to experience the same program and continue to be integrated on the island.
-This move will also allow 48 additional campers to be enrolled per summer on the island.
+This move allowed 48 additional campers to be enrolled per summer on the island.

-We are also excited to launch the Tapawingo Adventure Program.
-This program is designed to give girls ages 14-15 a different Tapawingo experience.
-The program will consist of daily adventures such as: climbing and rappelling, caving, hiking, canoeing, and camping.
+We also launched the Tapawingo Adventure Program.
+This program was designed to give girls ages 14-15 a different Tapawingo experience.
+The program consists of daily adventures such as: climbing and rappelling, caving, hiking, canoeing, and camping.
 Girls will begin and end their week involved in normal Tapawingo traditions.